polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 6: Join Windows Server 2019 Azure VMs to the Azure AD DS domain

-In this task, you will join all of the Windows Server 2019 Azure VMs you deployed earlier in this exercise to the Active Directory domain contoso.com.
+In this task, you will join all the Windows Server 2019 Azure VMs you deployed earlier in this exercise to the Active Directory domain contoso.com.

 1. In the Azure portal, navigate to the **Azure AD Domain Services** blade and click **contoso.com**.